 North Carolina N.C.
 Labor Laws Poster Required

 The N.C.
-Labor Laws Poster is a general labor law poster poster by the North Carolina Department Of Labor.
+Labor Laws Poster is a labor law posters poster by the North Carolina Department Of Labor.
 This is a mandatory posting for all employers in North Carolina, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes what the minimum wage is as well as how overtime must be paid as well as exemptions to minimum wage and overtime.
 This poster also describes the requirements and restrictions minors have for employment with regards to hours possible that they can work and where they can and cannot work.
 Also described is when regular wage payments should be and where to file complaints if any violation of this law occurs.
 This law also discusses health and safety laws and what employers must do to follow the standards of the state and how the state deals with penalties to employers who do not follow health and safety standards.